RequirementsConditions of Employment

 - Ability To Do The Work Of The Position Without More Than Normal Supervision (Screen-out Element)

 - Ability to Drive Safely (Motor Vehicles) and Ability to Operate Safely (Non-Motor Vehicle)

 - Ability To Interpret Instructions, Specifications, etc. (related to mobile equipment operation)

 - Work Practices (includes keeping things neat, clean, and in order)

-- Working Conditions: Subject to working outdoors during periods of inclement weather.
+: Subject to working outdoors during periods of inclement weather.
 Is exposed to serious injuries while operating vehicles over public roads and on the installation.
 Works on concrete floors and in drafty areas.
 May be exposed to fumes, fluids, dirt, battery acids, etc., resulting in bruises, cuts, burns, and skin irritation.
 Wearing of hearing protection and other safety equipment is required during all periods of exposure to hazardous conditions.
+Additional information

 - Male applicants born after December 31, 1959, must complete a Pre-Employment Certification Statement for Selective Service Registration.

 - You will be required to provide proof of U.S. Citizenship.

 - One year trial/probationary period may be required.